 Truth: The majority of women who succeed with fertility treatments will have a single child.
 The risk of multiple pregnancies with infertility treatments is higher than usual, but can be minimized.
-Currently on average 21% of pregnancies resulting from IVF and ICSI are twins and 1% are triplets.1 This is primarily due to the practice of transferring several embryos into the uterus to increase chances for success.
-Discuss with your doctor ways to minimise the risk of multiple pregnancies.
+Currently on average 21% of pregnancies resulting from IVF and ICSI are twins and 1% are triplets.4 This is primarily due to the practice of transferring several embryos into the uterus to increase chances for success.
+Discuss with your doctor ways to minimize the risk of multiple pregnancies.

 Myth: Couples often get pregnant once they adopt a child.

 Truth: There is no proof that pregnancy and adoption are linked any way.
 Some stories travel better then others and you probably don’t hear about those couples who adopt and don’t get pregnant.

 Myth: Both partners need to orgasm to conceive.

 Truth: Of course to ejaculate, a man must reach orgasm.
 But female orgasm is not essential for a woman to become pregnant.
 Some research suggests female orgasm may aid sperm along the reproductive tract.
 However, pressure to achieve female orgasm can also add stress, which is unhelpful.

 Myth: The more often we have sex the higher our chances of getting pregnant.